pfroysdon/publications/README.md

 [This folder](https://github.com/pfroysdon/publications/tree/main/Books) contains the code and a **free preview chapter** of my Machine Learning books, including:
 - How to do Research, Remotely!
 - Machine Learning: a Conceptual Approach
-- Math Refresher for Machine Learning
+- Math Refresher for Engineers_and_Scientists
-- Math Handbook for Machine Learning
+- Math Handbook for Engineers_and_Scientists
 - Optimal Nonlinear Bayesian Estimation and Sensor Fusion
 - Neural Networks - A Monograph